 1. Always plan extra

-ALWAYS plan far more than you think you will need for any one lesson!
-As you become more experienced and get to know your class, you will be able to judge what works well and for how long and incorporate this into your planning, but there will still be times when you run out of activities!
-In these cases, even 5 minutes can seem like a very long time with a class of 5 year olds!
-Have a list of extra ideas on the wall for quick reference as and when needed, and have the resources you need for these ready to go in your “toolkit”, whether that’s a puppet, a song or a game.
+ALWAYS plan more than you think you will need for any one lesson.
+As you become more experienced and get to know your class, you’ll be able to judge what works well and for how long, and incorporate this into your planning.
+Even so, there will still be times when you run out of activities.

 2. Be flexible

 Sometimes an activity just doesn’t work.
-No matter how well-planned it is or how brilliantly you think it will work with your class, for whatever reason it just falls flat.
-This happens to even the most experienced of teachers, so don’t worry, be flexible and ready to adapt.
-Simply change what you are doing and use something from the extra activities you have planned.
+No matter how well planned it is or how brilliantly you think it will suit your class, it can fall flat.
+This happens to even the most experienced teachers, so don’t worry – be flexible and ready to adapt.
+Simply change what you’re doing and use one of the extra activities you’ve prepared.

 3. Experiment